qlik-demo-team/qdt-components/readme.md

 ## Style Guide

 - components have the signature ({ model, layout, options }) => ()
-- don't fuck with qdtCompose or QdtComponent
+- don't change qdtCompose or QdtComponent
-- picasso settings should be fucntions that receive theme, properties, and the minimum set of parameters
+- picasso settings should be functions that receive theme, properties, and the minimum set of parameters
 - components and interactions in picasso settings should have a parameter and be added with push so they can be conditionally included
-- components (i.e. bar, line, etc) should have the most simple api possible, and any parameters should be reusuable. if you need something for a specific type (merrimeko, rank, stacked, butterfly barcharts for examplie), that should be in the settings file, not in the bar component.
-- right now there's only a barchart setting. please leave this be for now. linechart is coming soon. the rest will be ported and eventually exported.

 ### Installation
 `npm install --save qdt-components`